 Avoid Foods That Are Bad for Your Hormones

 Dairy Products: Some people can’t digest dairy products easily.
-The people who are lactose intolerant start suffering from stomach problems when they eat dairy products.
-Sometimes, drinking too much milk raise the levels of triglycerides and even cause diabetes.
+People who are lactose intolerant start suffering from stomach problems when they eat dairy products.
+Sometimes, drinking too much milk raises the levels of triglycerides and even causes diabetes.

 Soy Products: Tofu, soy milk and other products made of soy can be harmless if taken in small quantities.
 However, if you consume soy products over a long period in a large amount, they can mess with your hormones.

-Alcohol: It’s alcohol that increases the level of stress hormone if taken regularly.
+Alcohol: It’s alcohol that increases the level of stress hormones if taken regularly.
 It hurts the sex hormone in the body and reduces fertility in both men and women.
-However, a person can bring back to the normal levels of hormone if he stays without consuming alcohol for even a month.
+However, a person can bring back to the normal levels of hormones if he stays without consuming alcohol for even a month.